emoodyv/BaseballWARvContracts/README.md

 * WAR_MLmodel.ipynb

 ## Dashboard
-- Interactive webpage
+- Interactive webpage - using the belly button challenge code as a base
-- correlation matrices
+- correlation matrices - to display data for WAR in relation to % contract remaining
+-